 To Make the Dough

-- Cut the butter into small cubes and keep them refrigerated until ready to use (I cut on parchment paper and wrap up the butter for easy transfer.).
+- Cut 120 g unsalted butter (½ cup + ½ Tbsp) into small cubes and keep them refrigerated until ready to use (I cut on parchment paper and wrap up the butter for easy transfer).

-- In the food processor, combine the flour, almond meal, sugar, and salt.
+- In the food processor, combine 1⅓ cups all-purpose flour (plain flour), 40 g almond meal (¼ cup + 4 tsp), 6 Tbsp sugar, and ⅛ tsp Diamond Crystal kosher salt.
 If you don’t have a food processor, you can simply use a bowl to mix all the ingredients.

-- If you want your sesame seeds to be of fine texture, add them now.
+- If you want your 5 Tbsp toasted black sesame seeds to be of fine texture, add them now.
 If you prefer to keep the original shape of sesame seeds, add them with egg yolk later on.

-- Take out the butter from the refrigerator and mix together.
+- Take out the butter from the refrigerator, add to the food processor, and mix together.
 If you use a regular bowl to mix, use a dough/pastry blender to combine the butter into the dry ingredients.

 - If the food processor is small (like mine) and it doesn’t look like it’s mixed completely, take it out and mix well with a silicone spatula.